 Your statement of intent is a vital part of the project so make sure you are demonstrating your excellent knowledge of media concepts, terminology and theory.

+Our coursework projects are really starting to take off with some great preliminary exercises.
+Now it's time to complete filming on our full three-minute video productions.
 This next stage of the project is critical - it is where the video project will stand or fall.
 The next tasks and deadlines are as follows:

 Production filming window